roboflow/supervision/docs/how_to/benchmark_a_model.md

         targets_list.append(label)
     ```

-## Remapping classes
+## Remap classes

-Did you notice an issue in the above logic?
+Did you notice an issue in the logic above?
 Since we're using an unrelated dataset, the class names and IDs may be different from what the model was trained on.

 We need to remap them to match the dataset classes.
 Here's how to do it: